fixedtire/shell_cheatsheets/README.md

 _**Note:** So far this is only for MAC/Linux Users (Bash/ZShell)_

+Available cheat-sheets (customizable):

+- **CLI-Commands**
+- **GitHub Text Formatting**
+- **Git/GitHub Commands**
+- **VS Code**
+- **..maybe your own?**

 > [!IMPORTANT]
 > The main idea of this project is to help beginner developers improving their workflow.
 The cheat-sheets are a collection of commands/shortcuts that **_I_** think are useful.
 If you feel different about it, **you're more than welcome to customize the sheets** (eg. delete/add lines, add custom notes etc).
 You can also rename the commands, therefor change the alias name ([see here](#installation)).

-Available cheat-sheets for:

-- **CLI-Commands**
-- **GitHub Text Formatting**
-- **Git/GitHub Commands**
-- **VS Code**
-- **..maybe your own?**

 ### :arrow_right: [Directly jump to Installation](#installation)